 DEFINITIONS Source Foxtrot Hold a) Open or Foxtrot Hold - The hand and arm holds are similar to those of the Closed or Waltz Hold.
-The partners simply turn slightly away from each other so that they both face in the same direction; b) Crossed Foxtrot Hold - The partners are in the same hold as above except that the man's right arm passes behind the lady and his right hand is on her right hip, and the lady's left arm passes behind the man and her left hand is on his left hip.
+The partners simply turn slightly away from each other so that they both face in the same direction; b) Crossed Foxtrot Hold - The partners are in the same hold as above except that the Man's right arm passes behind the Woman and his right hand is on her right hip, and the Woman's left arm passes behind the Man and her left hand is on his left hip.
 Rule 705, § 3.
-Groups of Step Sequences i) Group A: Straight Line Step Sequences • Midline - skated along the full length of the ice surface on the Long OR Short Axis; • Diagonal - skated as fully corner to corner as possible. ii) Group B: Curved Step Sequence • Circular - • Serpentine - iii) Group C: Partial Step Sequences • Pattern Dance Type Step Sequence • One Foot Step Sequence iv) Group D: Combination Step Sequences Rule 703, § 4.b) Hand-in-Hand Hold a) Facing in same direction - The partners face in the same direction and are skating side by side or one behind the other with their arms extended and their hands clasped.
-A variation of this is the arm-in-arm side by side hold; b) Facing in opposite directions - The partners usually face each other while one skates backward and the other skates forward with the arms extended to the side but sometimes the hold can be skated back to back (example: Steps 22 to 25 in the Cha Cha Congelado).
-Rule 705, § 1 Kilian Hold a) Kilian Hold - The partners face in the same direction with the lady to the right of the man and his right shoulder behind her left.
-The left arm of the lady is extended across the front of the man's body to hold his left hand.
-His right arm crosses behind the lady's back to clasp her right hand.
-Both right hands rest over her hip bone; b) Reversed Kilian Hold - This hold is similar to the Kilian Hold but with the lady at the man's left; c) Open Kilian Hold - The man's left hand holds the lady's left hand, with his right hand resting over the lady's left hip or behind her back.
-The lady's right arm is extended.
-This hold may also be reversed; d) Crossed Kilian Hold - The lady's left arm is extended across the front of the man's body to his left hand, while his right arm is extended across in front of her body with both partners' right hands resting clasped over her hip.
+Groups of Step Sequences i) Group A: Straight Line Step Sequences • Midline - skated along the full length of the ice surface on the Long OR Short Axis; • Diagonal - skated as fully corner to corner as possible. ii) Group B: Curved Step Sequence • Circular - • Serpentine - iii) Group C: Partial Step Sequences • Pattern Dance Type Step Sequence Rule 703, § 4.b) Hand-in-Hand Hold a) Facing in same direction - The partners face in the same direction and are skating side by side or one behind the other with their arms extended and their hands clasped.
+A variation of this is the arm-in-arm side by side hold; b) Facing in opposite directions - The partners usually face each other while one skates backward and the other skates forward with the arms extended to the side but sometimes the hold can be skated back to back (example: Steps 22 to 25 in the Cha Congelado).
+Rule 705, § 1 Kilian Hold a) Kilian Hold - The partners face in the same direction with the Woman to the right of the Man and his right shoulder behind her left.
+The left arm of the Woman is extended across the front of the Man's body to hold his left hand.
+His right arm crosses behind the Woman's back to clasp her right hand.
+Both right hands rest over her hip bone; b) Reversed Kilian Hold - This hold is similar to the Kilian Hold but with the Woman at the Man's left; c) Open Kilian Hold - The Man's left hand holds the Woman's left hand, with his right hand resting over the Woman's left hip or behind her back.
+The Woman's right arm is extended.
+This hold may also be reversed; d) Crossed Kilian Hold - The Woman's left arm is extended across the front of the Man's body to his left hand, while his right arm is extended across in front of her body with both partners' right hands resting clasped over her hip.
 This hold may also be reversed; e) High Kilian Hold - A Kilian Hold in which one pair of the joined hands are elevated to slightly above shoulder height with the elbows slightly bent (Steps 3-12 of the Yankee Polka).
-Rule 705, § 5
+Rule 705, § 5 Mohawk A turn from one foot to the other in which the entry and exit curves are continuous and of equal depth.
+The change of foot is from an outside edge to an outside edge or from an inside edge to an inside edge.
+Rule 704, § 11.b) (i)

-Subject: Step Sequences (including PATTERN DANCE TYPE STEP SEQUENCE and ONE FOOT STEP
+Step Sequences (including PATTERN DANCE TYPE STEP SEQUENCE and ONE FOOT TURNS SEQUENCE) Subject: